openedx/edx-documentation/en_us/xblock-tutorial/source/overview/introduction.rst

 ***********************
 XBlocks for Developers
 ***********************

+Developers can select from functionality developed by the openedX community by installing an XBlock on their instance of openedX.
+Developers can integrate new or propriety functionality for use in XBlock runtimes by developing a new XBlock using the supported XBlock API.

 XBlocks are like miniature web applications: they maintain state in a storage layer, render themselves through views, and process user actions through